tfsec/tfsec.github.io/_docs/azure/database/enable-ssl-enforcement.md

 ---
+title: azure-database-enable-ssl-enforcement
-title: SSL should be enforced on database connections where applicable
+description: SSL should be enforced on database connections where applicable
 shortcode: azure-database-enable-ssl-enforcement
 legacy:
 summary: SSL should be enforced on database connections where applicable